barisgunduz/vue-basic-app/README.md

 - Autocomplete (I've done similar projects but not in Vue.)

 ## TO-DO
 - Fake-backend to a real api.
-(Self improvement)
+(Self improvement.
+RapidAPI search) + Some CRUD
 - Refactoring.
 (Need to refactor components.
 Can be a little more clean)
 - Contact Page -> Search for country -> Send -> console.log() not sending.
 Some error occuring when "v-model" added.
 - More practise.